maurergroup/md_tian2/README.md

 			 8) nene: (prints every timestep the current step on screen, debugging purpose for the NN PES)
 			 9) aims: (for each step a separate geometry.in file is written)
 			10) runner: (one input.data file is written in the RuNNer format)
+                        11) beads: in RPMD with this keyword every single bead will be written to a separate file (depending on output format keyword(s) given); without this keyword, only the center of mass structure will be written

     ii) Following a complete list of keywords for pes/<potential_name>.pes: